Homemade Buttermilk Cinnamon Rolls from Scratch

 If you double the recipe: You will want to split the dough in half and work with one batch at a time.
 Place all of the rolls on a large rimmed baking sheet (half sheet size) for baking.

-Interested a quicker cinnamon roll dough recipe?
-You can try this recipe for the dough with this cinnamon roll filling and glaze.
+Interested in a quicker cinnamon roll dough recipe?
+You can try this caramel apple cinnamon roll recipe for the dough with this cinnamon roll filling and glaze.
 The dough is still really yummy, just a little less tender and flavorful than this buttermilk one.

 - 3/4 cup buttermilk